 Grow your savings with investment

 In addition to this question of how much should I have saved by 25, I will recommend growing your savings with investment.
 If you invest your saved money, your savings will grow exponentially.
 The cash investments may be a little risky, it can drop your account balance.
+You can read my article about the best commodities to invest in where you get a good idea about investment.

 If you don’t need the money for a long time, you have plenty of time to take advantage of it.
 You can invest your money in the stock market to grow your savings.